astrelsky/Ghidra-Cpp-Class-Analyzer/README.md

 Compatibility
 -------------

-It is compatible with current builds of 9.1.
+It is compatible with current builds of 9.1 as well as 9.0.4
-9.0.4 compatibility is currently unknown.

 License
 ---------